-Begin with the outcome you want to achieve, for example, you can begin with the sales you’re generating organically ,i.e. by the traffic coming from search engines.
-Such specific things are perfect start for looking up the data.
+Begin with the outcome you want to achieve, for example, you can begin with the sales you’re generating organically,i.e. by the traffic coming from search engines.
+Such specific things are the perfect start for looking up the data.

 #3 Double check on third party tools

-I use Google Analytics & Search console to learn more about the traffic on my blogs (& my client’s) but recently I encountered an anomaly.
-One of blog had totally different website traffic data on Google Analytics & on search console.
+I use Google Analytics & Search Console to learn more about the traffic on my blogs (& my clients) but recently I encountered an anomaly.
+One of the blogs had totally different website traffic data on Google Analytics & on the search console.

-The problem was in the configuration of my blog on search console.
-It wasn’t verified from the backend & hence the data in search console was almost always zero.
+The problem was in the configuration of my blog on the search console.
+It wasn’t verified from the backend & hence the data in the search console was almost always zero.